shenghaoyang/ola_video_convert/README.md

 ## Usage

-1. Ensure that there is an initial state for all universes in the showfile before the non-zero wait time.
+1. Ensure that there is an initial state for all universes in the showfile before any non-zero wait time.

    i.e.: If you have 3 universes (0, 1, 2), there must be three lines in
    the showfile like: